young-steveo/bottlejs/README.md

 ## TypeScript

 A TypeScript declaration file is bundled with this package.
-To get TypeScript resolves it automatically, you need to set `moduleResolution` to `node` in your `tsconfig.json`.
+To get TypeScript to resolve it automatically, you need to set `moduleResolution` to `node` in your `tsconfig.json`.